 Celebrants have been around for a long time, marrying couples and holding family ceremonies.
 But there are still occasions when I am asked, “what is a celebrant?” and “what does a Celebrant do?”

-The current pandemic has caused many couples to reconsider how their wedding looks now, highlighting that many couples still don’t understand what a Celebrant is or what they do at a wedding ceremony.
+The pandemic in 2020/2021 caused many couples to reconsider how their wedding looks now, highlighting that many couples still don’t understand what a Celebrant is or what they do at a wedding ceremony.

 Let me answer some of the questions about what a Celebrant can do for your wedding ceremony.